jon-hanson/parsecj/README.md

 The parser is constructed by taking the `intr` parser for integers, the `satisfy` parser for single symbols, and combining them using the `bind`, `then` and `retn` combinators.

-This parser can be used as follows:
+The parser can be used as follows:

 ```java
 int i = sum.parse(State.of("1+2")).getResult();